 For the past four years I have made my creative home in Houston’s East End.
 Surrounded by saturated colors, old homes and industry, I both seek out the natural world for inspiration and recreate it where it cannot be found.

 With an eye to sustainability at each stage, my practice includes the sourcing of recycled and used materials and works towards achieving zero waste.
-Fully fashioned knitting produces no waste in its creation, much like a 3D printer.
+Fully fashioned knitting produces no waste in its creation.
 Byproducts from other processes are repurposed and provide a constant source of inspiration.